docker-archive/swarm-microservice-demo-v1/README.md

 ![Cluster Diagram](https://raw.githubusercontent.com/mgoelzer/swarm-demo-voting-app/master/cluster.png)

+(Detailed cluster diagram with port numbers in `./cluster-detailed.png`)

 # Usage

 This cluster can be deployed on either Vagrant and AWS.
 A CloudFormation template (for AWS) and a Vangrantfile (for Vagrant) are included.